nidokuchaev/magicEightBall/README.md

-# magicEightBall
+# Magic Eight Ball
-My code of Magic Eight Ball game in JavaScript.
+My code of Magic Eight Ball game coded in JavaScript.
 The practise of using control flow.